Koppa: Typography

-As with the numeral usage of stigma (digamma) and Sampi, modern typographical practice normally does not observe a contrast between uppercase and lowercase forms for numeric koppa.
+As with the numeral usage of stigma (digamma) and sampi, modern typographical practice normally does not observe a contrast between uppercase and lowercase forms for numeric koppa.

-Computer encoding
+Unicode

-The Unicode character encoding standard originally (since version 1.1 of 1993), had only a single code point for Koppa, which was marked as uppercase and could be used either for an epigraphic or a numeral glyph, depending on font design.
+The Unicode character encoding standard originally (since version 1.1 of 1993), had only a single code point for koppa, which was marked as uppercase and could be used either for an epigraphic or a numeral glyph, depending on font design.
 A lowercase form was encoded in version 3.0 (1999).
 A second pair of code points specifically for the original closed epigraphical shape was introduced in version 3.2 (2002).
 This left the older two code points (U+03DE/U+03DF, Ϟϟ) to cover primarily the numeral glyphs.